uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 **Please note that many new C/C++ users have issues with their files _because the filename they provide is wrong_.**

 Two things to watch for:
 - In C/C++ and most programming languages if you want to use a backslash `\` within a string literal, you need to write it double backslash `\\`.
-At it happens, Windows uses backslashes as a path separator, so be mindful.
+As it happens, Windows uses backslashes as a path separator, so be mindful.
 ```cpp
 filename = "C:\MyFiles\MyImage01.jpg"         // This is INCORRECT!!
 filename = "C:\\MyFiles\\MyImage01.jpg"       // This is CORRECT